yuuuu7/NC-Reverse-Shell/ReadME.md

 Making it Opsec-safer:
 1. Remove the use of VBScript
-2. Make my python script run Netcat on its own
+2. Make python script run Netcat on its own

 <--- Work in Progress --->